kaisermann/textlooper/README.md

 # Whaaaaat?

-- A very lightweight (1.05kB gzipped) text content looper based on CSS animations.
+- A very customizable and lightweight (1.31kB gzipped) text content looper based on CSS animations.
 - This script uses a **@keyframe** animation to animate elements.
 That said, I highly recommend using [**Animate.css**](https://daneden.github.io/animate.css/).

   - Classes used "animated animationName"